All contents of this website are © Transition Associates Limited. All rights reserved.

 credit reference agencies where necessary for card payments;

-To deliver products and services to you, it is sometimes necessary for us to transfer your data outside of the European Economic Area.
-This will typically occur when service providers are located outside the EEA or if you are based outside the EEA.
+To deliver products and services to you, it is sometimes necessary for us to transfer your data outside of the UK or the European Economic Area.
+This will typically occur when service providers are located outside the UK or the EEA or if you are based outside the UK and the EEA.
 These transfers are subject to special rules under data protection laws.

 We ensure that all such transfers are compliant with data protection law and all personal data is secure.
-Our standard practice is to use ‘standard data protection clauses’ which have been approved by the European Commission for such transfers.
+Our standard practice is to use ‘standard data protection clauses’ which have been approved by the UK Information Commissioner for such transfers.
 Those clauses can be accessed here.

 How long do we keep your data?